gemini-testing/gemini/README.md

 * `mouseMove(element, [offset])` - move mouse to the given element.
 Offset is specified relatively to the center of the element, `{x: 0, y: 0}` by default.
 * `dragAndDrop(element, dragTo)` - drag `element` to other `dragTo` element.
-* `sendKeys([element], keys)` - send a series of keyboard strokes to the speciefied element or currently active element on a page.
 * `executeJS(function(window))` - run specified function in a browser.
 The argument of a function is the browser's `window` object: